Support Saugeen Ojibway Nation's right to prior consent on a major nuclear project

 0 have signed.
-Let’s get to 1,000!
+Let’s get to 15,000!

-Bruce Power’s proposed multi-billion dollar MCR Project extends the life of Units 3-8 so that the facility will be able to operate in our Territory for another 30-35 years into the future.
-They have included this MAJOR PROJECT in their license renewal application for Crown consideration and approval this spring so that they are able to begin construction in 2020.
+Bruce Power’s proposed multi-billion dollar MCR Project extends the life of Units 3-8, which means the facility will be able to operate on our Territory for another 30-35 years.
+They have included this major project in their license renewal application for Crown consideration and approval this spring so that they are able to begin construction in 2020.

 Our People have been here since time immemorial, governing and caring for our lands and waters in a way that respects our relationships and interconnectedness with all of Creation.
-We never gave up our right to these relationships within our Territory.
-Our right to govern, care for and benefit from our Territory is deeply connected to the survival of our People.
-The values and actions of our Ancestors considered us and we must consider Those Yet To Come.
-A community-driven free, prior and informed consent-based process will mean that our nation will have the time to carefully consider the impacts and discuss and dialogue with one another on what this project will mean for our People and our Territory now and into the future.
+We never gave up our right to these relationships within our territory.
+Our right to govern, care for and benefit from our territory is deeply connected to the survival of our People.
+The values and actions of our ancestors considered us and we must consider those yet to come.
+A community-driven free, prior and informed consent-based process will mean that our nation will have the time to carefully consider the impacts and discuss and dialogue with one another on what this project will mean for our people and our territory, now and into the future.

 The United Nations Declaration on the Rights of Indigenous Peoples to which Canada is now signatory, provides that the State shall, “obtain [Indigenous] free, prior and informed consent prior to the approval of any project affecting [Indigenous] lands or territories and other resources”.
 Our rights as Indigenous peoples cannot be overlooked as we try to find a path toward Indigenous-Crown reconciliation.

-We appreciate your signature on this petition to show your support for our nation’s right to consent on this major project that will impact our People, Lands and Waters for generations to come.
+Join us in asking our nation’s right to FPIC be respected on this major project, that will impact our people, lands and waters for generations to come.

 Today: Biidaabinokwe and Waasekom is counting on you

 Biidaabinokwe and Waasekom needs your help with “Canadian Nuclear Safety Commission: Support Saugeen Ojibway Nation's right to consent on a major nuclear project”.
-Join Biidaabinokwe and Waasekom and 950 supporters today.
+Join Biidaabinokwe and Waasekom and 12,327 supporters today.